RaunoArike/Quiz-Game-App/docs/agendas/week3.1_minutes.md

 ## Opening

 ## Approval of the agenda
-Check whether the agenda is complete.
-Cross-check with the TA's agenda and integrate if possible.
+Quick overview of agenda items, check whether the agenda is complete.

 ## Short reflection
 How are things going?
 What have each of us done over this past week?

+## Items addressed by the TA
+- Code of Conduct feedback
+- Backlog feedback
+- API endpoints
+- Good GitLab practices

 ## TA's comments
-Regarding our progress over the past week and the requirements for the upcoming week.
-Are we on track?
+Regarding our progress over the past week and the requirements for the upcoming week: Are we on track?
 What should our focus be for the upcoming week?

 ## HCI Draft
 To discuss -